10 Notable Facts About Toy Poodles

 Little apricot toy poodle lies on a bench outdoors

-Poodles originated from Germany.
+Poodles originated in Germany.

-They were initially bred to retrieve ducks from the water during hunting.
-They are descendants of the Barbet water dogs, which are still reared today, and which might just explain their big dog attitude!
+Many people believe that the toy poodle is the quintessential French breed.
+However, this is not entirely accurate.
+They are, in fact, originally from Germany.
+Their story began about 400 years ago when they were initially bred to retrieve ducks from the water during hunting.
+They are descendants of the Barbet water dogs, which are still reared today and which might just explain their big-dog attitude.

 6. A Little More Length to A Toy Poodle Tail